 One tends to see odd things when taking time to move along the road.
 The sign below was at a roadside stop that was obviously popular despite the hike to the facilities!

 Mt.
 Sanford kept showing up to the west.

 We were really enjoying the start to today.
 Conditions were perfect for sightseeing.

-After a quick discussion, and noting the skies were clearer, we decided to head south towards Valdez.
+We decided to head south to Valdez.
 We wanted to visit both McCarthy and Valdez.
 Approaching the Edgerton Highway junction, and seeing that blue overhead, the truck continued southward towards Valdez.
 Our last visit to Valdez had been in the pouring rain and we hoped to see it in clear skies!

 There were rough spots on the Richardson Hwy, just as there are on most highways in the north.

 Debated overnighting at the Squirrel Creek Recreation Site.
 It didn't appeal to us so carried on.